2021–22 FIS Ski Jumping World Cup: Team events

+Calendar

 Podium table by nation

 Table showing the World Cup podium places (gold–1st place, silver–2nd place, bronze–3rd place) by the countries represented by the athletes.

 Points distribution

 The table shows the number of points won in the 2021/22 FIS Ski Jumping World Cup for men and women.

 Qualifications

 In case the number of participating athletes is 50 (men) / 40 (women) or lower, a Prologue competition round must be organized.
 In the Women's Silvester Tournament qualifies 50 jumpers.